 Something you might not know about Northampton – unless you hail from the East-Midlands town – is that it’s a place commonly associated with shoemaking, and has been since the Middle Ages.
 Crockett & Jones is arguably the best in this bastion of footwear, founded in 1889 and remaining wildly popular to this day for their handmade shoes and boots.

-James Fox, Marketing Director: “It gives Crockett & Jones great pleasure to have been included in TGJ’s 50 Best British Brands for 2018.
-We have supported the TGJ, with great delight, from the very beginning.
+James Fox, Marketing Director: “It gives Crockett & Jones great pleasure to have been included in the Gentleman’s Journal 50 Best British Brands.
+We have supported Gentleman’s Journal, with great delight, from the very beginning.
 C&J’s company ethos is all about longevity: We bring quality and value to footwear, focusing on what our customers really want in their footwear collections.
-TGJ perfectly compliments this through their journalism and also the brands they choose to align themselves with.”
+Gentleman’s Journal perfectly compliments this through their journalism and also the brands they choose to align themselves with.”

 Crockett & Jones